Does NMN Help Lungs? Scientific Findings Explained | HealthspanX

 If your lungs were a busy city, every breath would be like a fleet of delivery trucks bringing oxygen.
 Oxygen is the “packages” your cells need to run every machine in the body.

 Pollution, smoking, dust, or simply getting older can cause traffic jams, broken roads, and slower repair crews.
-This means that your lungs can deteriorate over time.
-However, studies show that NMN might offer some relief.
+This means that your lungs can deteriorate over time, or develop an acute lung injury.
+Aging and environmental factors can cause cell senescence in alveolar epithelial cells, which are critical for lung function.

 Let’s dive into the role of NMN in lung health and find out exactly how NMN may help your lungs?